 'rises after a recession primarily' is the subsidiary indication.

 'rises' becomes 'rears' (rearing is a kind of rising**).

 'after' says to put letters next to each other.

 'rears' put after 'ar' is 'arrears'.

-(Other definitions for arrears that I've seen before include "In these, payment is overdue", "Amount unpaid", "If in these, the money is overdue", "Debt", "In these, one is behind with payments", "State of being behind with payments", "Total unpaid debt", "Overdue debt", "Back payments due on a debt" and "Outstanding payments".)
+(Other definitions for arrears that I've seen before include "Amount unpaid", "Debt", "Money still owed", "Outstanding payments", "They're outstanding", "Outstanding money", "State of being behind with payments", "Total unpaid debt", "If in these, the money is overdue" and "Overdue debt".)